-DIVERCITIES was a major EU-funded research project interested in how to create social cohesion, social mobility and economic performance in today’s hyper-diversified cities.
+Funded by the European Union, Divercities was a major research project interested in how to create social cohesion, social mobility, and economic performance in today’s hyper-diversified cities

-In-depth research was undertaken in 14 countries by 17 partners with Utrecht University the lead partner.
-Research centred on deprived neighbourhoods in 14 cities looking at how immigration, socio-economic inequalities, spatial segregation and a diversity of identities and lifestyles create challenges for urban policymakers and institutions.
-DIVERCITIES aimed to help them find solutions to these numerous and complex issues to help meet the needs of Europe’s increasingly diverse population.
+Undertaken in 14 countries by 17 partners, research centred on deprived neighbourhoods in 14 cities and looked at how immigration, socio-economic inequality, spatial segregation and a diversity of identities and lifestyles create challenges for urban policymakers and institutions.
+Working for lead partner Utrecht University, my role was to manage communication for the project.